petealeon/petealeon/README.md

 # Projects

-Currently I'm building a few small CLI applications, in Swift and targeting macOS.
+Currently I'm building a few small CLI applications in Swift, and targeting macOS.
 Details to follow when they are public.

 <!--
 - AudioPal: will be a simple command line audio player and looper with speed control, seek control, and loop control.